ArdaTarim/KerasConcreteStrenght/README.md

 machine learning with Keras to find concrete strength

+This is the final project of "Introduction to Deep Learning & Neural Networks with Keras" from Coursera.
+In the project, I tested the effects of the different hyperparameters as well as more hidden layers.

 ## First Project

     after evaluating with 50 iterations and training with 50 epochs